Strengthened Splitting Methods for Computing Resolvents: Forward-backward-type methods

-for some given $q\in\Hilbert$ and $\omega>0$, where the operator $B:\Hilbert\to\Hilbert$ is assumed to be single-valued and continuous.
 In this situation, we can perform direct evaluations (forward steps) of $B$ and resolvent evaluations (backward steps) of $A$.
-For simplicity of exposition, the operator $B$ is assumed to have full domain which, when combined with the following assumption, ensures maximality of $A+B$.
+For simplicity of exposition, the operator $B$ is assumed to have full domain which ensures maximality of $A+B$.